physimals/physimals/_pages/home.md

 We are a research group in the
 [Precision Imaging Beacon](https://www.nottingham.ac.uk/research/beacons-of-excellence/precision-imaging/precision-imaging.aspx){:target="_blank"}
-and part of the [Sir Peter Mansfield Imaging Centre](https://www.nottingham.ac.uk/research/groups/spmic/index.aspx) {:target="_blank"} in the
+and part of the [Sir Peter Mansfield Imaging Centre](https://www.nottingham.ac.uk/research/groups/spmic/index.aspx){:target="_blank"} in the
 School of Medicine, University of Nottingham.
 We are an interdisciplinary team who seek to use medical imaging technology to make measurements of physiology when and where they happen in the